-Simulate the injection molding process to understand how the part geometry, the location of the injection points, and the molding process affect visual defects—like the position of weld lines and the visibility of sink marks—as part shrinkage and warpage.
 Optimize the position of the injection points, the part geometry, and the molding process to minimize defects in highly visible areas.
-The position and depth of sink marks can be exported in .fbx format, so you can evaluate them in detail in products like Showcase and VRED software.
+The position and depth of sink marks can be exported as .fbx files to Showcase and VRED software, so you can evaluate them in detail.

-Moldflow helps you imagine, design, and create your entire molding process using Moldflow Design, Moldflow Adviser, and Moldflow Insight software.
-Moldflow products provide the tools you need to transform your design concepts into produced parts.
+Moldflow injection molding software products provide the tools you need to transform your design concepts into produced parts.

 Simulate one-directional core deflection on parts with inserts.
 See pressure differential around the core that could lead to core deflection, and use one-sided constraint to help with your analysis.

 Cores and inserts shift during the injection molding process because of unbalanced pressures around the feature.
 The injection mold holds part inserts or cores in place by several methods.
 Sometimes the insert or core can move in 1 direction but not in the opposite direction.
-Use directional constraints to simulate the core or insert shift that can move in 1 direction, but not the opposite one.
+Use directional constraints to simulate the core or insert shifting in 1 direction, but not the opposite.

-Understand the stability of your manufacturing process and identify the major factors that influence your product defects or machine molding limits.
-Use DOE analysis to determine which input process variables, such as mold temperature or injection time, can influence the quality of the part.
+Understand the stability of your manufacturing process, and identify the major factors that influence your product defects or machine molding limits.
+Use design of experiments (DOE) analysis to determine which input process variables, such as mold temperature or injection time, can influence the quality of the part.

-Perform microcellular injection molding simulation with 3D meshes.
+Simulate microcellular injection molding with 3D meshes.
 A fitted classical bubble nucleation model has also been added for all mesh types as an additional calculation option to the default constant nucleation density model.

-Simulate the gas-assisted injection molding process to improve gas entrance position, delay time, pressure profile, and packing time so you can achieve optimal gas penetration.
+Simulate the gas-assisted injection molding process to improve the location of gas injection positions, delay time, pressure profile, and packing time so you can achieve optimal gas penetration.

-Create quality parts for specific applications that conventional injection molding cannot address.
-Use compression molding to produce very large parts that are otherwise hard to mold.
-Rely on injection compression molding for low-stress, smaller parts, such as plastic lenses.
+Create quality parts for applications that conventional injection molding can't address.
+Simulate compression molding for making very large parts that are otherwise difficult to mold.
+Simulate injection compression molding for low-stress, smaller parts, such as plastic lenses.